-AD05 Naming University Facilities
+AD05 Naming University Facilities and Academic Units

 Policy Steward:Vice President for Administration>